nf-core/eager/docs/usage.md

 Specifies the input file type to `--reads` is in BAM format.
 This is only valid in combination with `-reads` and `--single_end`.

+#### `--single_stranded`

+Indicates libraries are single stranded.

+Currently only affects MALTExtract, where it will switch on damage patterns calculation mode to single-stranded.
+Default: false.

 #### `--colour_chemistry`

 Specifies which Illumina colour chemistry was a library was sequenced with.
 This informs  whether to perform poly-G trimming (if `--complexity_filter_poly_g` is also supplied).
 Only 2 colour chemistry sequencers (e.g. NextSeq or NovaSeq) can generate uncertain poly-G tails (due to 'G' being indicated via a no-colour detection).
 Default is '4' to indicate e.g. HiSeq or MiSeq platforms, which do not require poly-G trimming.
 Options: 2, 4.
 Default: 4